jewel/clearskies/protocol/core.md

 Consider the following scenarios:

-Peer A and B both have a file.
+There are only two peers, operating in read-write mode, peer A and B, which both have a file.
 Peer A deletes it.

 Case 1: Both peers are running at that time